-In concluding that the proposed modification to the private school plan will not result in objectionable impacts as it relates to noise, traffic, number of programs and events, or other issues, the Board gives due consideration to the Meridian MOU (Exhibit 87A) developed by the Applicant and the Surrounding Property Owners, which includes extensive provisions and restrictions to address all of these issues in detail, as well as enforcement mechanisms to ensure compliance and resolve any ongoing violations of the MOU.
+In concluding that the proposed modification to the private school plan will not result in objectionable impacts as relates to noise, traffic, number of programs and events, or other issues, the Board gives due consideration the Meridian MOU (Exhibit 87A) carefully developed by the Applicant and the Surrounding Property Owners, which includes extensive provisions and restrictions to address all of these issues in detail, as well as enforcement mechanisms to ensure compliance and resolve any ongoing violations of the MOU.
 The Meridian MOU's provisions go well beyond the impacts of the new space or changes in circulation.
 They include comprehensive provisions to address the noise, traffic, circulation, parking, and other impacts of the Center's operations as a whole.
-The Board also notes that the Applicant agrees to a similar, comprehensive MOU to address the impacts of the residential component of the Project.
+(The Board also notes that the Applicant agrees to a similar, comprehensive MOU to address the impacts of the residential component of the Project.)
+The Board credits testimony from representatives of the Surrounding Property Owners that the MOUs represent the outcome of a full, fair and good faith negotiation among the stakeholders.
+Other evidence of the Applicant's commitment to a meaningful negotiation and compromise includes the Applicant's three voluntary postponements of the hearing in order to allow for time to reach common accord and the Applicant's revisions to the vehicular circulation plan, which along with the MOUs were sufficient to cause BPCA, the sole applicant for party status in opposition, to withdraw its request.